bharathkumaradalla22/kubernetes-manefiest-guide/PROBES-IMPLEMENTATION-GUIDE.md

 ```

 **Explanation:**
-- **startupProbe**: Allows up to 5 minutes for nginx to start (usually starts in seconds)
+- **1️⃣ startupProbe**: Allows up to 5 minutes for nginx to start (usually starts in seconds)
-- **livenessProbe**: After startup, checks every 10s if nginx is responding.
+- **2️⃣ livenessProbe**: After startup, checks every 10s if nginx is responding.
 Restarts if it fails 3 times (30s)
-- **readinessProbe**: Checks every 5s if nginx can serve traffic.
+- **3️⃣ readinessProbe**: Checks every 5s if nginx can serve traffic.
 Removes from load balancer if it fails

 **Insert After:** The `resources.limits` section